nblt/nblt.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+# I AM LOOKING FOR Academic/Industrial JOBS

 I am a fourth-year Ph.D. candidate in the Department of Automation at SEIEE, SJTU, advised by [Prof. Xiaolin Huang](http://www.pami.sjtu.edu.cn/xiaolin).
 I also spend several wonderful months in the Department of Computer Science and Engineering, HKUST, as a visiting student, under the guidance of [Prof. James Kwok](https://www.cse.ust.hk/~jamesk/).
 My research primarily revolves around machine learning and optimization.
 Specifically, I am deeply interested in efficiency, robustness, and generalization aspects of learning algorithms and large models.

 I have a keen interest in data structures and algorithms and have participated in several  competitive programming contests before.
 I am also a *Nikon* user.